Piquinh0/Piquinh0/README.md

 - 💞️ I’m looking to collaborate on ...
 (You Know The Word)
 - 📫 How to reach me ...
 (No)
 - 😄 Pronouns: He
-- ⚡ Fun fact: I don't like coffee and eggs (I've never liked coffee, but I like coffee with milk.
+- ⚡ Fun fact: I don't like coffee and eggs (I've never liked coffee, but I like milk with coffee.
 When I was 4 years old, I stopped liking eggs)

 <!--Piquinh0--!>